OpenEvalProject/evals/manuscripts/elife-50629/v2/manuscript.md

 To determine correlations between MreB and contour curvature independently of spontaneous cell bending, we either concentrated on regions where the smoothened centerline was straight or we performed two independent normalization approaches:

-To constrain our analysis to straight segments of the cell we considered only those boundary points corresponding to centerline curvatures with |κi|<0.05/μm.
+To constrain our analysis to straight segments of the cell we considered only those boundary points corresponding to centerline curvatures with $|κ_{i}|<0.05/\mum$.

+In the first normalization approach we renormalized the contour curvature by subtracting the contribution of cell bending according to

+$$
+c_{i}^{corr}=c_{i}\pmκ_{i}/1-\frac{κ_{i}w_{i}}{2}
+$$

-In the first normalization approach we renormalized the contour curvature by subtracting the contribution of cell bending according tocicorr=ci±κi/1-κiwi2where κi is the curvature of the smoothened centerline (x- and y-coordinates Gauss-filtered, σ = 3.5 steps), and where wi is the local width of the cell.
+where $κ_{i}$ is the curvature of the smoothened centerline (x- and y-coordinates Gauss-filtered, σ = 3.5 steps), and where $w_{i}$ is the local width of the cell.
 The centerline was smoothened to consider only the contribution of long-range bending rather than the impact of short-scale oscillations of boundary curvature.
 Positive/negative centerline-curvature values correspond to cells bent to the right/left along the direction of the centerline.
 The plus or minus signs correspond to the right or left side of the cell, respectively.
-The correction only works for segments of the cell with κi <0.5 wi to avoid divergence.
+The correction only works for segments of the cell with $κ_{i} <0.5 w_{i}$ to avoid divergence.
 For the cell segments excluding poles and potential septa this criterion was always fulfilled.

+In the second normalization approach we renormalized the MreB intensity by the component expected due to cell bending:

+$$
+I_{i}^{corr}=I_{i}/1\pm\alphaκ_{i}w_{i}
+$$

-In the second normalization approach we renormalized the MreB intensity by the component expected due to cell bending:Iicorr=Ii/1±ακiwiwhere alpha ~ 0.2 is a coefficient that accounts for the correlations observed between MreB intensity and smoothened centerline curvature (Figure 6—figure supplement 2D).
+where alpha ~ 0.2 is a coefficient that accounts for the correlations observed between MreB intensity and smoothened centerline curvature (Figure 6—figure supplement 2D).
 As above, the plus/minus signs correspond to the inner/outer face of the bent cell, respectively.

-## Spot analysis and colocalization analysis on cell boundaries and in TIRF
+### Spot analysis and colocalization analysis on cell boundaries and in TIRF

 To analyse the distribution of fluorescence peaks of cells expressing mCherry-PBP2, MreB-msfGFP, or GFP-RodZ and to perform colocalization measurements we first obtained fluorescence profiles on cell contours from epi-fluorescence images as described in 'Curvature analysis and MreB-curvature correlations'.

 Peak analysis: Fluorescence profiles were smoothened with a Gauss filter (σ = 0.5 pixels).
 Subsequently, we subtracted the median intensity of every cell contour.
 Peaks were then detected as positive-valued local maxima (Figure 3C).

-The intensity-dependent peak density is the number of peaks with intensity p divided by total contour length of all cells ∑iNcellsli .
+The intensity-dependent peak density is the number of peaks with intensity p divided by total contour length of all cells $\sumiN_{cells}l_{i}$.
 For the total density of all peaks, we considered all peaks with peak height 3 times higher than the estimated intensity noise (gray regions in Figure 3C).
 The noise was calculated in non-treated conditions.
 To that end, we filtered the raw fluorescence image with a 2D Gauss filter of σ = 0.5 pixels and σ = 3 pixels separately.
 The signal on the cell boundaries are then extracted from two sets of images.
 Next, we took the difference of signals belonging to same cells and calculated the average standard deviation of the differences, which is used as a readout for pixel noise.

 For colocalization analysis, we extracted profiles as described above for two different fusions and calculate the Pearson correlation coefficient in each cell independently.

 For the analysis of spots and colocalization with TIRF microscopy, images of mCherry-PBP2, MreB-msfGFP, MreB-mCherry, and GFP-RodZ are taken with Microscope one in TIRF mode.
 Cells are manually segmented based on the bright-field image by drawing a line along the long axis of the cell, defining a centerline.
 The raw florescence images are smoothened using a 2D-Gauss filter (σ = 1 pixel).
 The 2D-intensity map is acquired from the region ± 210 nm around the centerline.
 For peak analysis, we subtracted the median intensity from every map and detected peaks as positive-valued local maxima.
 The intensity-dependent peak density and total density of all peaks are calculated in the same way as on the cell boundary.
 To calculate the levels of noise, the raw fluorescence images are filtered with a 2D Gauss filter of σ = 1 pixel and σ = 3 pixels separately.
 Next, we took the difference of maps belonging to same cells and calculated the average standard deviation of the differences, which is used as a readout for pixel noise.

 For colocalization analysis with TIRF microscopy, we first applied a correction for the systematic shifts between the signals appear in the red- and green- channels.
-By imaging TetraSpeck beads (Invitrogen) in the two channels and performing peak detection, we found a displacement vector Δp=-1,-0  with a magnitude of 105 nm.
-Then, we modified the coordinates of the points on the centerline of each cell according to: pic=pi+Δp where pi  and pic show the original and modified centerline coordinates, respectively.
+By imaging TetraSpeck beads (Invitrogen) in the two channels and performing peak detection, we found a displacement vector $Δp=-1,-0$ with a magnitude of 105 nm.
+Then, we modified the coordinates of the points on the centerline of each cell according to: $p_{i}^{c}=p_{i}+Δp$ where $p_{i}$ and $p_{i}^{c}$ show the original and modified centerline coordinates, respectively.
 Next, we generated 2D intensity maps (Figure 5—figure supplement 3C-D) and calculated the Pearson correlation coefficient between the two different fluorescence channels for each cell.

-## Determination of bound fraction and diffusion constant
+### Determination of bound fraction and diffusion constant

 We used the Spot-On software (Hansen et al., 2018) to fit 2- and 3-state-diffusion models to high-frequency data (Supplementary file 2).
 In brief, Spot-On fits the experimental jump-length distributions for different time lags to the analytical solution of a multi-state diffusion model.
 The code returns fractions and diffusion constants of the different fractions, and the particle-localization precision.
 We used jump-length distributions from lags between 1 and 5 time intervals (60–300 ms).
 To that end, we selected tracks with at least 4 or seven localizations, for PAmCherry and GFP fusions respectively.
 We used a normalized value for the sum of residuals (χ2) acquired by dividing χ2 by the number of bins and by the lag time (in number of time steps) used.